Row bounds needed to justifiably express flagged Schur functions with Gessel-Viennot determinants: Abstract

 Let $\lambda$ be a partition with no more than $n$ parts.
 Let $\beta$ be a weakly increasing $n$-tuple with entries from $\{ 1, ... , n \}$.
 The flagged Schur function in the variables $x_1, ... , x_n$ that is indexed by $\lambda$ and $\beta$ has been defined to be the sum of the content weight monomials for the semistandard Young tableaux of shape $\lambda$ whose values are row-wise bounded by the entries of $\beta$.
-Gessel and Viennot gave a determinant expression for the flagged Schur function indexed by $\lambda$ and $\beta$; this could be done since the pair $(\lambda, \beta)$ satisfied their ``nonpermutable'' condition for the sequence of terminals of an $n$-tuple of certain lattice paths that they used to model the tableaux.
-We generalize the notion of flagged Schur function by dropping the requirement that $\beta$ be weakly increasing.
-Then we give a condition on the entries of $\lambda$ and $\beta$ for the pair $(\lambda, \beta)$ to be nonpermutable that is both necessary and sufficient.
-When the parts of $\lambda$ are not distinct there will be multiple row bound $n$-tuples that will produce the same polynomial via the sum of tableau weights construction on $\lambda$.
-We accordingly group the bounding $n$-tuples into equivalence classes and identify the most efficient $n$-tuple in each class for the determinant computation.
-We have recently shown that many other sets of objects that are indexed by $n$ and $\lambda$ are enumerated by the number of these efficient $n$-tuples.
+Gessel and Viennot gave a determinant expression for the flagged Schur function indexed by $\lambda$ and $\beta$; this could be done since the pair $(\lambda, \beta)$ satisfied their ``nonpermutable'' condition for the sequence of terminals of an $n$-tuple of lattice paths that they used to model the tableaux.
+We generalize flagged Schur functions by dropping the requirement that $\beta$ be weakly increasing.
+Then for each $\lambda$ we give a condition on the entries of $\beta$ for the pair $(\lambda, \beta)$ to be nonpermutable that is both necessary and sufficient.
+When the parts of $\lambda$ are not distinct there will be multiple row bound $n$-tuples $\beta$ that will produce the same set of tableaux.
+We accordingly group the bounding $\beta$ into equivalence classes and identify the most efficient $\beta$ in each class for the determinant computation.
+We recently showed that many other sets of objects that are indexed by $n$ and $\lambda$ are enumerated by the number of these efficient $n$-tuples.
+We called these counts ``parabolic Catalan numbers''.
 It is noted that the $GL(n)$ Demazure characters (key polynomials) indexed by 312-avoiding permutations can also be expressed with these determinants.